dincho-kostadinov/ai-planner-prototype/README.md

 Match skills exactly by their "id".

-Never assign the same person to more than two tours unless explicitly allowed.
+Never assign the same person to more than one tours unless explicitly allowed.

 If a tour cannot be filled, list it under "unassignedTours" with "missingSkills".